 - Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.

-This action is not site-specific, however the ordinance would apply to all areas of special flood hazard designated within the City.
+This action is not site-specific, however the ordinance would apply to areas in the city right of way.

 - ENVIRONMENTAL ELEMENTS

 - Earth